 Four bottles of beer, and I woke up with a hangover.

 I could picture my 20-year old self shaking her head in disappointment.
 Naikot natin ang mga inuman sa KNL, mars, tapos sumuko ka sa apat?
-Well, what do you know?
+Well.
 People grow old, Young Me, and newsflash: you are now officially in your late twenties.

 A month ago, Imelda Marcos was convicted of seven counts of graft.
 She was allowed to post bail, unfortunately, and only for a fraction of the money she allegedly stole.
 And then Bong Revilla was acquitted, Martial Law in Mindanao was extended, and activists like Satur Ocampo and Rey Casambre were arrested.
 An onslaught of bad news upon bad news upon bad news.

 These things still break my heart.
 Former colleagues have gone the other side but I’m still here.
 I’m lying low, but I’m still here.
 I don’t always draw the sharpest lines but my heart, I believe, still belongs to the right side of the struggle.

 I have been Jolens for over five years now.
 Some of my friends have started reading this blog and they recognize it’s me.
 They know it’s me.

 “Ikaw na ikaw,” one of them said.
 And I don’t know why exactly, but it really makes me glad that my friends can tell this is me.
 Maybe it’s the implied recognition of a so-called writing style, or maybe it’s just the sheer specificity of my profile.
 In any case, I am happy.